precice/precice.github.io/_includes/xmlreference.md

 #### max-iterations

-Allows to specify a maximum amount of iterations.
-The simulation will end if this limit is exceeded.
+Allows to specify a maximum amount of iterations per time window.

 **Example:**
 ```xml